nylas/exchangelib/README.md

 # An Account is the account on the Exchange server that you want to connect to.
 This can be
 # the account associated with the credentials you connect with, or any other account on the
 # server that you have been granted access to.
+If, for example, you want to access a shared
+# folder, create an Account instance using the email address of the account that the shared
+# folder belongs to, and access the shared folder through this account.

 # 'primary_smtp_address' is the primary SMTP address assigned the account.
 If you enable
 # autodiscover, an alias address will work, too.
 In this case, 'Account.primary_smtp_address'
 # will be set to the primary SMTP address.